midwayjs/pandora/docs/source/en/quickstart.md

 npm run stop // Production stop
 ```

-## Start and stop under global installation
+## Start and stop in global mode

 ```sh
 pandora start [--name xxx] [path]
 ```

-For example, in a application root directory, and it named `helloApp`.
+Here is an example, we launch the application in the application root directory, and name it `helloApp`.
 ```sh
 pandora start
 pandora start --name helloApp
 ```

-The first command will take the last part of the root directory or the name in package.json as the application name.
-Then the application will start silently, according to the definition from procfile.js and run in the background.
+If `name` is not specified, Pandora.js will take the last part of the root directory or the value of `name` property in package.json as the application name.
+The application will be launched silently, according to the default definition in `procfile.js` and run in the background.

-After the application is started, it can be viewed through the list command:
+As soon as the application is launched, it can be viewed through the `list` command:

 ```sh
 pandora list
 ```

-you can also stop it:
+you can also stop it with `stop` command:

 ```sh
 pandora stop
 ```

-> Because the Pandora.js global mode is generally started in the background, it is best to deploy to the server to do so.
+> Since Pandora.js used to run global mode in background, it is strongly suggested to deploy it on the server beforehand.

-After the start command is used to start the application, the Daemon process will still be resident in memory.
-At this scene, manual exit is needed to exit the Daemon process:
+After the application is launched, the daemon process will keep resident in memory even the application is stopped.
+You can quit the daemon process via the command below:

 ```sh
 pandora exit
 ```

-If you want to start a application at front, you can use the dev command ( only for local debugging ):
+If you do want to run the applications at foreground, you can choose the `dev` command ( only for local debugging):

 ```sh
 pandora dev